Largest Lymphoma Center in North Carolina

 We treat 1,000 people with blood cancer each year -- more than any other facility in North Carolina -- and we have a team dedicated to working with people who have lymphoma.
 In addition, as a National Cancer Institute-designated Comprehensive Cancer Center, we are recognized as meeting rigorous standards for laboratory, clinical, and population-based research, and for focusing our scientific efforts on developing new and better ways to prevent, diagnose, and treat cancer.
 We are also part of the National Comprehensive Cancer Network, an alliance of the nation’s leading cancer centers dedicated to improving patient care.

 Team of Lymphoma Specialists

-- A team of lymphoma specialists.
-Our team — medical, radiation and surgical oncologists, dermatologists, palliative care, psychologists, infectious disease doctors, radiologists, specially trained nurses, nutritionists and social workers — meets regularly to discuss your care, collect opinions, and offer coordinated treatment recommendations and follow-up.
-Diagnosing and treating lymphoma and blood cancers is all we do.
+Our team -- medical, radiation, and surgical oncologists; dermatologists; palliative care specialists; psychologists; infectious disease doctors; radiologists; specially trained nurses; nutritionists; and social workers -- meet regularly to discuss your care, collect opinions, and offer coordinated treatment recommendations and follow-up.

-- Personalized care and support for you and your family.
-Our comprehensive support services are here for you throughout your treatment journey.
-We help minimize the side effects of treatment, and offer support to help you cope with the emotional and psychological effects of diagnosis and treatment.
-You may also benefit our services focusing on nutrition, guided imagery, anxiety control, and meditation.
-Our cancer survivorship clinic pulls together a range of resources specially designed to help you after your treatment ends.
-View all of our cancer support groups in our event calendar.
+Our comprehensive support services are here for you throughout your treatment.
+We help minimize the side effects of treatment and offer support to help you cope with the emotional and psychological effects of diagnosis and treatment.
+You may also benefit from our services that focus on nutrition, guided imagery, anxiety control, and meditation.
+Our cancer survivorship and chronic care clinic pulls together a range of resources specially designed to help you after your treatment ends or while you are undergoing active surveillance for your chronic condition.
+View all of our cancer support groups on our event calendar.